LenZeu/NLP---Audio-to-Text/README.md

 # Audio to Text

 This project takes an NLP approach to derive information from audio/video files.
-The following workflow and Tools were used:
+The following workflow and tools were used:

 Workflow - Tool: